alecive/peripersonal-space-margin-of-safety-data/README.md

 ## Requirements

 All of the data have been processed and visualized in [MatLab](http://www.mathworks.com/products/matlab/), and it is the only requirement for retrieving the data on this repository.
+To clone this repository, the user needs a working `git` client installed on his/her Operating System.
+If this is not available, it is also possible to download the repository as a `.zip` file by clicking on the `Download ZIP` button on the top of this page.

 ## Repository Structure